DaveOkpare/llm-systems-foundations/notes/roadmap.md

    understand LWS deployments, HPAs, and prefix-affinity routing.
    Don't try to master k8s; learn it through an LLM lens.

-**Build — `mini-serve` (one focused project, ~3 weeks):**
+**Build — `mini-serve` in two stages (~3 weeks total).**
-A single-GPU inference engine that implements, in Python:
+Minimal first, then extend.
+Mirrors the rest of the roadmap's approach and the genre of small readable reimplementations (nano-vLLM → Mini-SGLang → production SGLang).

+**Stage A — the nano-vLLM level (~1 week):**
 - a continuous batcher with an `asyncio.Queue` of requests;
 - a block-based KV cache (paged);
-- a simple radix-tree prefix cache;
-- an OpenAI-compatible `/v1/chat/completions` FastAPI endpoint with SSE streaming, TTFT / inter-token-latency metrics, and cancellation;
+- an OpenAI-compatible `/v1/chat/completions` FastAPI endpoint with SSE streaming, TTFT / inter-token-latency metrics, cancellation;
-- a `Dockerfile` and a minimal Helm chart / `kubectl` YAML that deploys it with an HPA on queue depth.
+- a `Dockerfile` and a minimal Helm chart deploying it with an HPA on queue depth.

-Reference: nano-vLLM (~1200 LOC), vLLM's `api_server.py`, llm-d.
+Reference: **nano-vLLM** (~1,200 LOC).
+End of Stage A, you have a working paged-attention engine.

+**Stage B — extend toward Mini-SGLang (~2 weeks):**
+- split the monolith into **four processes** (`api_server` /
+  `tokenizer` / `scheduler` / `detokenizer`) talking over ZeroMQ;
+- add a **radix-tree prefix cache** (RadixAttention);
+- add **chunked prefill** (Sarathi-Serve-style stall-free batching);
+- add **CUDA graphs** for the decode path.

+Reference: **Mini-SGLang** (~5k LOC Python, production-faithful).
+Diff-audit Stage B against it when you finish.
+End of Stage B, you have the modern-engine mental model: scheduler as separate actor, prefix reuse, chunked prefill, graph capture.

+**Why this engine pays off twice:** `mini-serve` is also your rollout engine in Phase 5.
+Throughput here directly caps GRPO training throughput — an honest Lane-A reason to care about serving perf.

-**Deliberately skipped:** CUDA/Triton, FlashAttention kernels, tensor/pipeline parallelism, MoE, speculative decoding kernels.
+**Deliberately skipped:** CUDA/Triton kernel writing, FlashAttention internals, tensor/pipeline parallelism, MoE, speculative decoding kernels.
 Those are Lane B's deep stack.
 You can cite them; you don't need to build them.

 **Gate to Phase 3:** you can draw the request path through `mini- serve` on a whiteboard, state the bottleneck at each layer, and